HanabarKaveri/Spring_boot_project/README.md

 recycling and safe reuse globally.
 ####  Performance Indicator(PI) : 6.3.2
 Proportion of bodies of water with good ambient water quality.
+###  Issues:
+#### Social
+Improved Public Health: Access to clean water is essential for drinking, sanitation, and hygiene practices, reducing the incidence of water-related illnesses and improving overall well-being.